EECS481-Official/tutorial/slides/02-Developers/07-tables.html.md

 ---
 Tables help screen readers process information presented in a tabular format.
 When information is presented using table markup, screen reader users can read down columns and across rows, and even hear column and row headings as they do so.
+For greater accessibility, it is imperative that table is used to display only tabular data, and not used for various layouts.